anon-blue/anon.blue/README.txt

-                                       is there a time whreereerereeeee wehwill be ok?  o wpmde  i wonder if humanity can get therei it goes in
+                                       is there a time whreereerereeeee wehwill be ok?  o wpmde  i wondea if humanity can get therei it goes in

                lkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk                ljl;kj
                                          kj   l; j